 1. Not doing enough research

-That being said, try to refrain from plastering your blog with links and statistics because this distracts from the crux of the matter.
+That said, try refraining from plastering your blog with links and statistics because this distracts from the crux of the matter.
 There are no rules per se, but ensure that you only add relevant stats.

-While this is one of the common blogging mistakes for beginners, it is easy to miss, especially when you write a lot of blogs.
+While this is one of the common blogging mistakes for beginners, it is easy to miss, especially when you write content for a lot of blogs.

-It’s possible, on occasion, that your work bears similarity to existing articles without actually having copied it, so it’s best to put it through a plagiarism check before publishing it.
+It’s possible, on occasion, that your work bears similarities to existing articles without actually having copied it, so it’s best to put it through a plagiarism check before publishing it.

 3. Lack of personality

 It is essential to understand the tone required of you as a writer.
-An article that necessitates a more formal tone would leave less space for expressing your personality than an informal one.
+An article requiring a more formal tone, such as business blogging, would leave less space for expressing your personality than an informal one.

 4. Being opinionated and over-expressive

-As important as it is for your personality to shine through, a blogging mistake to avoid is making the article about yourself.
-Unless your blog is about you, of course, in which case, go wild.
-Otherwise, try not to dwell on your experiences or opinions too much and remain as unbiased as possible.
+As important as it is for your personality to shine through, a blogging mistake to avoid is making the article about yourself, unless your blog is about you.
+Otherwise, try not to dwell on your experiences or opinions too much and remain unbiased.
 In most cases, especially in the beginning, people will visit your page for information and not you.

-It is especially imperative that you do not malign or defame any person or entity.
-Aside from landing you in hot water, it could make you less popular, result in trolling and hurt your reader base.
+You must never malign or defame any person or entity.
+Aside from landing you in hot water, it could make you less popular, result in trolling, and hurt your reader base.